 ▲Sunday, November 12

-Nov 12: The innovated but now struggling Crosley Motors introduces a new diminutive station wagon to its subcompact lineup.
-Crosley Motors.
-The car manufacturer a closely-held spin-off of Cincinnati-based Crosley Corporation, which is a well-known radio and home appliance manufacturer, and broadcaster (WLW was for many years the world’s most powerful broadcast station with listeners as far away as Germany).
-Crosley Motors makes subcompacts only, having introduced the first compact car to American consumers in 1939, and it has stuck with the 80-inch (203 cm) wheelbase ever since.
-The new station wagon, at just $1,133, is most expensive model in the lineup.
-Prices start at $998 (about $10,400 today) for a small “business coupe.”
+Nov 12: The innovative but now struggling Crosley Motors introduces a new diminutive station wagon to its subcompact lineup.
+Crosley Motors is a closely-held spin-off of Cincinnati-based Crosley Corporation, which is a well-known radio and home appliance manufacturer, and broadcaster (WLW was for many years the world’s most powerful broadcast station with listeners as far away as Germany).
+Crosley Motors makes subcompacts only, having introduced the first compact car to American consumers in 1939.
+The company has stuck with the 80-inch (203 cm) wheelbase ever since.
+The new station wagon, at just $1,133 (about $11,800 today), is the most expensive model in the lineup.
+Prices start at $998 ($10,400 today) for a small “business coupe.”
 A pickup truck can be had for the same price.
 Just a hundred dollars more ($1,040 today) can get you a Hotshot roadster, club convertible or “deluxe” sedan.
 A panel delivery truck is also available for $1,020 ($10,600 today).
 That gives you a small, affordable vehicle with a four-cylinder 26½ horsepower engine capable of cruising at 50 mph (80 km/h) and delivering between 35 to 50 miles per gallon (6.7 to 4.7 L/100km).
-Crosleys also feature electric windshield wipers, Bendix hydraulix brakes, and roll-windows.
-(Models before 1950 had sliding side windows.)
+Crosleys also feature electric windshield wipers, Bendix hydraulix brakes, and roll-up side windows.
+(Models before 1950 had sliding windows.)
 Crosleys were very popular with a car-starved public when civilian production resumed in 1946.
-Those post-war models used an innovative CoBra (for Copper Brazed) engine that was reliable for military use with regular maintenance, but civilians weren’t so diligent and corrosion became a problem.
+Those post-war models used an innovative CoBra (for Copper Brazed) engine that was reliable for military use with regular maintenance.
+But civilians weren’t so diligent and corrosion became a problem.
 By 1949, Crosley’s reputation sank.
-Crosely replaced the CoBra with one using a traditional cast-iron block and made replacement engines available to owners of older models.
+Crosley replaced the CoBra with one using a traditional cast-iron block and made replacement engines available to owners of older models.
 Maenwhile, other American carmakers have introduced more lavish cars that are priced, in some cases, only a little more than a new Crosley.
 Sales of Crosleys plunge from a peak in 1948 of 27,707 cars to only 7,612 in 1950.

 ▲Monday, November 13